Program overview

 Program Structure

-The Post-Production graduate certificate program spans 3 semesters and offers a comprehensive curriculum that prepares students for the demands of the industry.
-The program includes:
+The Post-Production graduate certificate program spans 3 semesters, providing a comprehensive learning experience that prepares students for the competitive media environment.
+The program structure includes:

 • Collaboration with peers and industry professionals.